Prashant-20044/food-recipe/README.md

 # 🍳 Food Recipe Web Application

 A full-stack, responsive web platform designed for culinary enthusiasts to discover, share, and manage recipes.
-This project was developed as part of a **Full-Stack Development Virtual Internship** at **Mainflow Services and Technology Pvt. [cite_start]Ltd**.
+This project was developed as part of a **Full-Stack Development Virtual Internship** at **Mainflow Services and Technology Pvt.
+Ltd**.

 ---